-Packed with nutrients, cherries make the perfect healthy summer snack!
+Packed with nutrients, fresh cherries make the perfect healthy summer snack!

 The Australian cherry season lasts only 100 days.

 The Victorian cherry season begins in most areas about the first or second week of November and continues through until early February.